 - Get rid of wastes through urination, perspiration, and bowel movements

-If you cannot stomach drinking 64+ ounces of water throughout the day, try flavoring it with fruits such as lemons, limes, strawberries, or oranges.
-I personally make a jar of water every few days, and keep it in the refrigerator.
+If you can't stomach drinking 64+ ounces of water throughout the day, try flavoring it with fruits such as lemons, limes, strawberries, or oranges.
+I personally make a jar of water every few days and keep it in the refrigerator.
 There are a plethora of fruit-infused water recipes on Pinterest to keep water from being boring.
-My faithful two-gallon mason-typeis always full of water and close at hand, day and night.
+My faithful two-gallon mason-typeis always full of water and at hand, day and night.
 I recommend the Yeti for it's ability to keep water, with or without ice, cool for over 24 hours.
 30 oz Yeti tumbler

 Prepare Your Lunch For The Next Day